alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ### Why serializing `Result` directly adds wrapper fields

 On a **public API surface**, serializing `Result` exposes an internal control-flow type in your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless using a custom converter).
-Serializing `Result` directly produces wrapper JSON like this:
+Many `Result` implementations expose public `Value`/`Error`/status members, so serializing them directly can produce wrapper JSON like this:

 ```json
 {